stackbit-projects/first-stackbit-test-de2d6/content/pages/pricing.md

         actions_align: left
         actions_width: full-width
       - title: Consulting / Digital Advisor
+        subtitle: >-
-        subtitle: Got a project already and want us to guide you through the next steps?
+          Got a project you think we can improve?
+Have us to guide you through the next steps
         title_align: left
         content: |+
           ***